Women in Sports: How Kathrine Switzer, Steffi Graf, and Asma Elbadawi Broke Barriers

 Not too long ago, this powerful moment was not possible for women.
-In 1967, Kathrine Switzer became the first woman to run the Boston Marathon as a numbered entrant.
+In 1967, Kathrine Switzer became the first woman in history to run the Boston Marathon as a numbered entrant.
 She managed to slip through registration by disguising her gender, signing up as “K.V.
 Switzer”.
 She was tackled mid-race by a trainer in street clothes who objected to a woman participating in the race.
 She dusted herself off and ran on.

-Barriers for women in sports exist on many levels.
+Stories like Kathrine Switzer’s might be hard to imagine for some people, but barriers for women in sports still exist on many levels.
 Often these are external, such as a lack of options for girls in athletic programs, sexual harassment, or safety issues, like running alone.
-And many barriers are internal or have been internalized.
+And many barriers for female athletes are internal or have been internalized.

 What can you do to feel empowered?

 We’ve got a few ideas to help you get started; you can make a difference for yourself and others.